Serving

 1. Slice BEEF across the grain about 1/8 inch thick.
 Slice the slices into very narrow strips 1-1/2 to 2 inches long.
 This is easiest if the beef has been put in the freezer compartment long enough to become stiff but not frozen.

-2. Make the MARINADE and mix with Beef.
-Set aside and marinade for at least 30 minutes turning once or twice.
+2. Mix all Marinade items and massage into Beef.
+Set aside to marinate for at least 30 minutes, turning once or twice.

 4. Trim CELERY to remove white bottoms and branches.
 Cut into 1-1/2 inch lengths and then lengthwise into very narrow strips.
-Slice BAMBOO SHOOTS similar to Celery and mix.
+Slice BAMBOO SHOOTS similar to Celery.
+Mix.

-5. Chop GARLIC fine.
+5. Crush GARLIC and chop fine.
 Slice GINGER very thin, then slice into threads.
+Mix.

-9. Return 3 T of the Oil to the pan.
-Bring up fairly hot and stir in Chilis until they become quite dark but not at all burned, then stir in Garlic Mix for a few seconds and then stir in the Celery mix.
+2. Return 3 T of the Oil to the pan.
+Bring up fairly hot and stir in Chilis until they become quite dark but not at all burned.
+Stir in Garlic Mix for a few seconds and then stir in the Celery mix.
 Fry stirring until the celery is tender but still quite crisp.

-11. Serve immediately with plenty of long grain rice.
+4. Serve immediately with plenty of steamed long grain rice.

 NOTES:

-2. Chilis: Here is where you control the hotness.
-Japones will hardly make it hot at all, but you want more you can use Arbols or Thai.
-See my Chili Page for more information.
+Here is where you control the hotness.
+Japones will make it just moderately hot, but if you want more you can use de Arbols or Thai.
+For details see our Chili Page.

-3. Vinegar: Preferably this will be Chinkiang Vinegar, a medium dark vinegar, but failing that another rice vinegar will serve.
+Preferably this will be Chinkiang Vinegar, a medium dark vinegar, but failing that another rice vinegar will serve.
+For details see our Sours page.

-4. Sugar: This amount is about half what was in the original recipe and it still makes the dish rather sweet for my taste - the dark soy sauce should provide sweetness enough.
+While this amount is about half what was called for in the pattern recipe, it still makes the dish too sweet for my taste - the dark soy sauce should provide sweetness enough.
+Use your own best judgement.

-5. Szechuan Pepper: This is nothing like regular pepper.
+This is nothing like regular pepper.
 Recipes call for the peppercorns to be dry roasted but they are already lightly roasted to make them legal for import into the US, and I consider that sufficient.
-See my Szechuan Peppercorn page for more information.
+For details see our Szechuan Peppercorn page.

 cmm_cowcelry1 081107 kcc354 - www.clovegarden.com